flintlib/python-flint/doc/source/build.rst

 - Cython 3.1 (Removal of ``PyInt_*`` functions)
 - CPython 3.12 (Removal of distutils)

-In fact out of python-flint's three core dependencies (CPython, Cython, FLINT), the only minor release that has not required changes to the python-flint source code during this time has been CPython ``3.13``.
-It is expected then that any future untested ``3.x`` version of Cython, FLINT, or CPython will not be compatible with past versions of ``python-flint`` which is why the table above only lists the versions that are known to work.
+It is expected then that any future untested ``3.x`` version of Cython, FLINT, or CPython will not be compatible with past versions of ``python-flint`` which is why the table above lists the versions that were known to work at the time of release.

 As of python-flint 0.7.0, CPython ``3.13t`` free-threaded builds are tested in CI but wheels are not provided on PyPI.
 There are no known issues related to